Cauchy-Davenport type theorems for semigroups: The proof of the main theorem

-This is, however, absurd, for it is in contradiction to \eqref{equ:absurd_hp}, and we are done. \end{proof} So, let $n$ be as in the above claim and fix, for the remainder of the proof, an element $\bar z \in nZ$ such that $X + \bar z + Y \not\subseteq X + Y$, which exists by construction since otherwise we would have $X + nZ + Y \subseteq X + Y$, that is a contradiction.
+This is, however, absurd, for it is in contradiction to \eqref{equ:absurd_hp}, and we are done. \end{proof} So, let $n$ be as in the above claim and fix an element $\bar z \in nZ$ such that $X + \bar z + Y \not\subseteq X + Y$ (this exists by construction since otherwise we would have $X + nZ + Y \subseteq X + Y$, which is false).
 Consequently, observe that